astropy/astropy/docs/nddata/ccddata.rst

 included in arithmetic operations or aggregation.

 Flags are one or more additional arrays (of any type) whose shape matches the shape of the data.
-For more details on setting flags see `~astropy.nddata.NDData`.
+On particularly useful type of flag is a bit planes; for more details about bit planes and the functions astropy provides for converting them to binary masks, see :ref:`bitmask_details` For more details on setting flags see `~astropy.nddata.NDData`.

-WCS
+wcs
 +++

 The  ``wcs`` attribute of `~astropy.nddata.CCDData` object can be set two ways.